Tummy Tuck (Abdominoplasty)

 "In addition to the surgical care he gives his patients, he cares very much about their nutrition and whats going on with them."

 What is the recovery time?
 Back to work?
 Working out?

 Patients generally need to plan to be off work for two weeks.
 As far as cardio, working out can often be started at two weeks.
 Light weights can typically commence at four weeks, and sit-ups or crunches need to wait about six weeks.

 How long will I be in the surgery center or hospital?

-Patients simply stay overnight and go home usually by 7 or 8 am the morning after the procedure.
+Patients who do not have this procedure performed on an outpatient basis often simply stay overnight and usually go home by 7 or 8 am the morning after the procedure.

 Will I have drains?

 Yes.
 Drains help remove the fluid that the body creates after the surgical “undermining” of the abdomen during the procedure.
-They are not a big deal and are well concealed within clothing.
-My patients are usually able to shower the next day with drains, and they are generally removed six to seven days after surgery.
+They are not a big deal and are well-concealed within clothing.
+Dr. Boynton’s patients are usually able to shower the next day with drains, and they are generally removed six to seven days after surgery.